 sbt ++$SEMAPHORE_SCALA_VERSION test

-You can easily change or add more build commands, customize your build environment with custom configuration files, environment variables and more (see the 'Customizing your build' section for more information).
+You can easily change or add more build commands, customize your build environment with configuration files, environment variables and more (see the 'Customizing your build' section for more information).

 The Semaphore platform supports the following Scala versions:

 Manually switching between Scala versions can be done with the change-scala-version <version> command.
 Supported versions in the utility are 2.11 and 2.12.
 The current version of Scala is also avaliable through the SEMAPHORE_SCALA_VERSION environment variable.

 Apache Ivy dependencies are also cached, which significantly reduces the build time.